Mushtaq Minhas

-Mushtaq Ahmed Minhas (مُشتاق احمد مِنہاس)(Born 12 August 1970) is a Pakistani politician who is former minister of Information, Tourism and Culture in the AJK assembly.
+Raja Mushtaq Ahmed Minhas (مُشتاق احمد مِنہاس)(Born 12 August 1970) is a Kashmiri politician who is former minister of Information, Tourism and Culture in the AJK assembly.
 He is a member of the 8th Legislative Assembly of AJK.

 Career

 Education

-Mushtaq Minhas studied at Forman Christian College, in Lahore, from where he gained a Bachelor of Arts degree.
-He was also the vice president of the students' union islami jamiat talba.
-Mushtaq Minhas received Master of Arts degree in Mass Communication from University of Punjab, Lahore.
+Mushtaq Minhas studied at Govt Boys High School Bagh, Forman Christian College, in Lahore, from where he gained a Bachelor of Arts degree.
+He was also the vice-president of the Jamaat-e-Islami's students' union Islami Jamiat-e-Talaba.
+Mushtaq Minhas received Master of Arts degree in Mass Communication from University of the Punjab, Lahore, in 1992.

 Journalism

 Minhas was a member of the federal executive council of PFUJ (Pakistan Federal Union of Journalist) and a founder of the National Press Club Islamabad.
 He is also a former president of the Rawalpindi-Islamabad Press Club.
 However, he was named by a PFUJ investigation committee of swallowing a copy of the PFUJ elections result and causing mayhem.

 He has worked with different leading news organisations as a reporter, senior reporter and chief reporter.
 He was elected as a secretary of Rawalpindi-Islamabad press club for six terms.

 Minhas was co-host, along with Nusrat Javed, of Bolta Pakistan, a current affairs political talk show, on AAJ TV.
 He left the program to join BOL TV, but left shortly afterwards to join politics.